 The Engineering Technology College at Ferris State University helps students enter careers that involve programming, control networks, controls and industrial automation.
 There are students who enter the program after earning an associate degree in electronics technology at a community college.
 Students who enter the program with an associate degree can earn their bachelor's degree in about two years.

 Students who already have an associate degree will need to have a minimum 2.35 GPA in math courses to enroll in this bachelor's degree.
 Courses cover fluid mechanics, thermodynamics, digital design, statistics and electric power.
 There are also several courses that cover communications.
 Students can also take part in an internship to gain professional experience in electronics technology.
 The goal of the program is to combine theory and practice, which allows students to enter careers as electronics specialists, developers and designers.
 There's also a strong emphasis on hands-on classes where students learn electronics technology.

 Programs at the community college are meant to give students practical experience that can help them transition into entry-level employment.
 Students will have the opportunity to take classes online as well on-campus.
 In addition, the community college has an internship office that encourages students to earn course credit and professional experience through internships.

 Associate in Applied Science in Manufacturing Engineering Technology

 Students need to earn a total of 62 credits to earn this associate degree.
-The engineering courses cover drafting, programming, statistics and engineering physics.
-There are a number of engineering technology electives that cover hydraulics, solid works, quality control and design molding.
+The engineering courses cover drafting, programming and statistical process control.
+There are a number of engineering technology electives that cover hydraulics, solid works, quality control and design modeling.
 The associate degree can help students train for work or prepare them for a bachelor's degree in electronics technology.